Rlyehan/cy-lint/README.md

 The rules are defined in a JSON file.
 The default configuration is located at `src/rules/rules.json`.
 You can customize the rules by creating your own configuration file and passing its path when running the linter.

+## Creating new rules
+To create a new rule, follow these steps:

+1. Create a new TypeScript file in the src/rules directory.
+2. Define and export a function that analyzes a TypeScript AST node and returns an array of violations.
+3. Add an entry for the new rule in the src/rulesRegistry.ts file, mapping the rule's unique ID to the function.
+4. Update the configuration file to enable or disable the new rule as needed.

 ## Contributing